St. Augustine datil pepper products

 Some attribute their origin to the island of Minorca, saying early immigrants brought them over.
 Others suggest that the datil pepper shares similarities with an African pepper called a Fatalii, and therefore was brought to America by the African slave trade.

-Another valid theory mentioned in The Complete Chili Pepper Book by Dave DeWitt and Paul W. Boslan is that they were first brought over by a jelly maker from Chile name S.B.
+Another valid theory, mentioned in The Complete Chili Pepper Book by Dave DeWitt and Paul W. Boslan, is that they were first brought over by a jelly maker from Chile name S.B.
 Valls in 1880.
 That is the earliest mention of datil peppers in Florida that historians can find.

-The fruit of datil peppers grows to be anywhere from 1/4 inch to 4 inches long, and they are a yellowish-orange color when ripe.
+The fruit of datil peppers grows to be anywhere from 1/4 inch to four inches long, and they are a yellowish-orange color when ripe.
 Many people utilize the datil pepper in their recipes in order to add some kick to their Minorcan chowder or other local dishes.
 But what makes a datil pepper unique from other peppers?

 A datil pepper is similar in its heat index to a habanero, hitting at around 100,000 to 300,000 on the Scoville scale--a scale used to measure the spiciness of peppers.
 But unlike habaneros, datil peppers are sweet, with a fruitful tangy taste to them.